Ultra-faint dwarfs in a Milky Way context: Introducing the Mint Condition DC Justice League Simulations: Discussion

 In this work, we have not separated out the contributions of feedback and reionization in UFD quenching at high redshift.
 Many prior works have relied on the timing, as we have here, to infer that reionization is primarily responsible for quenching.
 To separate the effects of the two processes, \citet{Jeon2017} instead resimulated a field UFD with energetic supernova feedback turned off.
 They found that the UFD did not quench in the latter run, implying that while reionization is important in quenching, feedback is also a necessary contributor.

-On the other hand, \citet{Katz2020} used high-redshift radiation hydrodynamic simulations to study early galaxies, and found that in the absence of reionization, galaxies would not quench.
-Even in halos that do not form stars at all, outside-in reionization causes a net outflow of gas, which does not occur in their simulation without reionization.
+On the other hand, prior works using fully coupled radiation-hydrodynamics simulations of the early Universe have found that reionization quenches galaxies residing in small halos, and that these galaxies do not quench in the same simulations run without radiative transfer or a UV background \citep{Ocvirk2016, Ocvirk2020, Katz2020}.
+Further, \citet{Katz2020} found that even in halos that do not form stars at all, outside-in reionization causes a net outflow of gas, which does not occur in their simulation without reionization.
 At higher masses, however, supernova feedback begins to contribute to the outflow rate from halos.
 Unfortunately, it appears that the importance of reionization versus supernova feedback may be dependent on the specific feedback implementation, so we cannot assume results from their simulations would hold true in ours.
 We leave separating the effects of the two processes to future work.

 Observationally, reionization quenching is consistent with previous works that compared infall times from dark matter-only simulations with CMD-derived star formation histories \citep[e.g][]{Rocha2012, Weisz2015, Rodriguez_Wimberly2019, Fillingham2019}.
 Recent work deriving UFD orbits using \textit{Gaia} proper motions also shows that many UFDs likely had later infalls than quenching times \citep[e.g.,][]{Fritz2018, Simon2018}.
 Recently, \citet{Miyoshi2020} directly compared the integrated orbital histories of several UFDs with the peaks in their inferred star formation histories.
 Unlike earlier works that use a static potential, they explicitly modeled the growing mass and radius of the Milky Way (compare, e.g., Figure~\ref{fig:lateufdcasestudy} to their Figure~1).
 They also found that star formation in UFDs occurs well before infall.
 However, they did find evidence that one UFD (CVn~I) had a second burst of star formation at infall, suggesting that some ultra-faint dwarf galaxies retained gas until infall, as we found in this work.
 This example emphasizes the need for more observed UFD star formation histories in order to quantify how much variety there is, if any, in UFD star formation.